python-attrs/cattrs/docs/customizing.md

 By default, the generators will determine the right un/structure hook for each attribute of a class at time of generation according to the type of each individual attribute.

-This process can be overriden by passing in the desired un/structure manually.
+This process can be overriden by passing in the desired un/structure hook manually.

 ```{doctest}